 - In "Freemium Isn't Free", Satan has a mix of this, Even Evil Has Standards and Pragmatic Villainy when it comes to Freemium games.
 As the lord of temptation, he explains to Stan the nature of how the whole temptation thing works.
 He's pretty PO'd when he discovers the Canadian Devil has making Freemium games.
 After all, temptation has to be over something worthwhile and people making a conscious decision.
 Freemium games were just blatant Skinner box manipulation.
 Satan says it lacks nuance though he also shows disdain at the exploitation of mental issues rather than free will.

 - In most Transformers series, this is the Decepticon (and later Predacon) attitude towards treachery in the ranks.
 The general idea is that if the former leader was too incompetent to keep his people in line then he deserved to be overthrown.
 Therefore, if you try to take over but are bad at it, you're in for a serious ass-kicking.
 In Beast Wars, Megatron explicitly says this to Tarantulas, commenting that he could forgive being betrayed and overthrown if Tarantulas wasn't a complete idiot about it.

 - Mark Twain, on when his wife repeated his cursing: "You got the words right, Livy, but you don't know the tune."

-- The same reaction came about to the Times Square bomber.
+- The Times Square bomber.
 The terrorist in question not only rigged up a car bomb with material that wouldn't explode, but he locked his keys in the car bomb.
-Christopher Titus would later state "I've been doing [comedy] for 25 years and I have NEVER been that funny!"
+Christopher Titus would later state "I've been doing comedy for 25 years and I have NEVER been that funny!"

 - Part of Spartan boys' Training from Hell was to send them out with no food or supplies except what they could steal.
-If they were caught they were punished; not for stealing, but for being poor thieves.
+If they were caught, they were punished not for stealing, but for being poor thieves.
 The point being to make them develop cunning and smarts along with a good physique.